Your accommodation is guaranteed

 If you decide to accept your room offer you will be sent a booking contract from our Accommodation Office.
 Please refer to this contract for the cost, duration, and other things that are or are not included in your booking.
 Depending on your room type your booking may end when your study programme does (catered), or it may continue until the end of the semester/ year (self-catered).

 When you receive your offer please check the dates of your accommodation contract.
 If they do not match your intended duration of stay, please email the Accommodation Office immediately so that they dates of the contract can be amended.
-The Study Abroad January starters Welcome Week will run from the 18th - 20th January.
-Our Airport Bus Service from Heathrow Airport will be on Tuesday 17th January 2017.
+The Study Abroad Orientation Programme is expected to be held from the 18th -22nd September 2017 (to be confirmed).
+Our Airport Bus Service from Heathrow Airport will be on Monday 18th September 2017 (to be confirmed).

 There are two main locations for students to choose from, the Oadby Student Village and City Living.